-Negative equity, while not a cause for panic in itself can make things a lot more complicated if you do need to move.
+Negative equity, while not a cause for panic in itself, can make things more complicated if you do need to move.

 With an uncertain financial climate and a slump in house prices many people have been left with a mortgage greater than the value of their home.

 This isn't too much of an issue if you can afford to keep up with your mortgage repayments and are able to sit out the slump.
 However, if you do need to move house being in negative equity makes things a lot more complicated.

 Read our guide What Does Negative Equity Mean for Me? if you are unsure whether you are in negative equity or want more information on its wider implications.

 However, if you are in negative equity and need to move home, here are your options:

 The first option you should consider when you're looking to move out of negative equity is whether you could use any savings you have to reduce the amount you owe.

 It's important to look at whether this course of action makes financial sense before pressing ahead.